 Rolling hills, market towns, village pubs and quiet lanes… the East Midlands could be Britain’s most overlooked cycling region.

-The National Cycle Network’s east–west route across Leicestershire, Rutland and Cambridgeshire is an ideal long-weekend ride.
+This east–west route across Leicestershire, Rutland and Cambridgeshire is an ideal long-weekend ride.
 You’ll rarely be out of breath or jostling for space on crowded streets, yet its 120 miles from the Trent valley at Burton to the flat Fens at Wisbech feel like a genuine achievement.
 Take it slowly and enjoy the understated charms of rural England.

 At 120 miles we’d suggest this as a ‘long weekend’ route – two days for the fittest, four days for an unhurried pace.